nucleoside analogue. ATC Code:

 ) to maximal serum concentrations (Cmax

-Co-administration of lamivudine with food resulted in a delay of tmax
+Co-administration of lamivudine with food results in a delay of tmax

 and a lower Cmax

-(decreased by up to 47%).
-However, the extent (based on the AUC) of lamivudine absorbed was not influenced.
-No dose adjustment is needed when co-administered with food.
+(decreased by 47 %).
+However, the extent (based on the AUC) of lamivudine absorbed is not influenced.

-Administration of two 150 mg tablets is bioequivalent to administration of one 300 mg tablet with respect to AUC∞
+The 150 mg tablet is bioequivalent and dose proportional to the 300 mg tablet with respect to AUC∞

 , and tmax

 .
-Administration of tablets is bioequivalent to oral solution with respect to AUC∞
+Administration of 3TC tablets is bioequivalent to 3TC oral solution with respect to AUC∞

 in adults.
-Absorption differences have been observed between adult and pediatric populations (see special patient populations/children as follows).
+Absorption differences have been observed between adult and paediatric populations (see Special populations as follows).

-Lamivudine exhibits linear pharmacokinetics over the therapeutic dose range and displays low plasma protein binding to albumin.
+Lamivudine exhibits linear pharmacokinetics over the therapeutic dose range and displays limited binding to the major plasma protein albumin (< 16% - 36% to serum albumin in in vitro

-Limited data shows lamivudine penetrates the central nervous system and reaches the cerebro-spinal fluid (CSF).
-The mean lamivudine CSF/serum concentration ratio 2 to 4 h after oral administration was approximately 0.12.
+Limited data show that lamivudine penetrates the central nervous system and reaches the cerebrospinal fluid (CSF).
+The mean ratio CSF/serum lamivudine concentration 2-4 hours after oral administration was approximately 0.12.
 The true extent of penetration or relationship with any clinical efficacy is unknown.

-The active moiety, intracellular lamivudine triphosphate, has a prolonged terminal half-life in the cell (16 to 19 h) compared to the plasma lamivudine half-life (5 to 7 h).
-In 60 healthy adult volunteers, lamivudine 300 mg once daily has been demonstrated to be pharmacokinetically equivalent at steady-state to lamivudine 150 mg twice daily with respect to intracellular triphosphate AUC24
+The active moiety, intracellular lamivudine triphosphate, has a prolonged terminal half-life in the cell (16 to 19 hours) compared to the plasma lamivudine half-life (5 to 7 hours).
+In 60 healthy adult volunteers, 3TC 300 mg once daily has been demonstrated to be pharmacokinetically equivalent at steady-state to 3TC 150 mg twice daily with respect to intracellular triphosphate AUC24

-The likelihood of adverse interactions between lamivudine and other medicinal products is low due to limited metabolism and plasma protein binding and almost complete renal elimination of unchanged lamivudine.
+Lamivudine is predominately cleared unchanged by renal excretion.
+The likelihood of metabolic interactions of lamivudine with other medicinal products is low due to the small extent of hepatic metabolism (5-10%) and low plasma protein binding.

-Children: The absolute bioavailability of lamivudine (approximately 58 to 66%) was lower and more variable in paediatric patients under 12 years of age.
+Children: The absolute bioavailability of lamivudine (approximately 58-66%) was reduced in paediatric patients below 12 years of age.
 In children, administration of tablets given concomitantly with other antiretroviral tablets delivered higher plasma lamivudine AUC∞

 than oral solution given concomitantly with other antiretroviral oral solutions.
-Children receiving 3TC oral solution according to the recommended dosage regimen achieve plasma lamivudine exposure within the range of values observed in adults.
-Children receiving 3TC oral tablets according to the recommended dosage regimen achieve higher plasma lamivudine exposure than children receiving oral solution because higher mg/kg doses are administered with the tablet formulation and the tablet formulation has higher bioavailability (see Dosage & Administration).
-Paediatric pharmacokinetics studies with both oral solution and tablet formulations have demonstrated that once daily dosing provides equivalent AUC0-24
+Children receiving lamivudine oral solution according to the recommended dosage regimen achieve plasma lamivudine exposure within the range of values observed in adults.
+Children receiving lamivudine oral tablets according to the recommended dosage regimen achieve higher plasma lamivudine exposure than children receiving oral solution because higher mg/kg doses are administered with the tablet formulation and the tablet formulation has higher bioavailability (see Dosage & Administration).
+Paediatric pharmacokinetic studies with both oral solution and tablet formulations have demonstrated that once daily dosing provides equivalent AUC0-24

 to twice daily dosing of the same total daily dose.

 There are limited pharmacokinetic data for patients less than three months of age.
 In neonates one week of age, lamivudine oral clearance was reduced when compared to paediatric patients and is likely to be due to immature renal function and variable absorption.
-Therefore to achieve similar adult and paediatric exposure, the recommended dose for neonates is 2 mg/kg twice a day.
-However there is no data available in neonates older than one week old.
+Therefore to achieve similar adult and paediatric exposure, an appropriate dose for neonates is 4 mg/kg/day.
+Glomerular filtration estimates suggests that to achieve similar adult and paediatric exposure, an appropriate dose for children aged six weeks and older could be 8 mg/kg/day.

 Lamivudine was not mutagenic in bacterial tests but, like many nucleoside analogues, showed activity in an in vitro